 Layout plot of the 2-stage GaN PA

 Gate bias is applied via a high impedance transmission line, which is meandered to save die area.
-As with the drain bias, RC decoupling is applied to improve low fragmency atability.
-Comparison of die area of 15GHz GaN PA and outline of commercially available GaAs part of similar linearity
+As with the drain bias, RC decoupling is applied to immervia law for exercised to save die area.